LxrdCrow/RandomVerse-App/README.md

 ### Work in progress

-Next task: check quest logic for bug, add config
+Next task: build utils logic (middleware, errors, helpers), look for logger.ts in config, check for bug